Making Tasmania the Education State

 Invest in Two New Child and Family Centres

-A Labor Government will build two new Child and Family Centres in its first term.
+A Labor Government will build six new Child and Family Centres in its first term.

 Child and Family Centres have transformed the lives of children and their families by giving them better access to learning, health services and support.